Paramount Skydance wins Warner Bros; Netflix walks away and its shares jump

 "We've always been disciplined, and at the price required to match Paramount Skydance's latest offer, the deal is no longer financially attractive, so we are declining to match the Paramount Skydance bid," Netflix said in a statement.

+"Once our board votes to adopt the Paramount merger agreement, it will create tremendous value for our shareholders," Warner CEO David Zaslav said in a statement.
+"We are excited about the potential of a combined Paramount Skydance and Warner Bros Discovery and can’t wait to get started working together telling the stories that move the world."

+Paramount maintained its dogged pursuit of Warner Bros, launching a hostile campaign to wrest the prize from Netflix.
+It managed to lure Warner Bros back to the bargaining table last week, with the potential of an increased cash offer for the company.

-Earlier in the day, Warner Bros said Paramount's revised $31-a-share offer was superior to its existing deal with Netflix, which had offered $27.75 per share for Warner Bros' streaming and studio assets.
+Earlier in the day, Warner Bros said Paramount's revised $31-a-share offer was superior to Netflix's bid of $27.75 per share for Warner Bros' streaming and studio assets.

-A Netflix adviser, speaking on condition of anonymity, said they had advised the streaming service to bow out of the bidding because the deal no longer made economic sense.
+A Netflix adviser, speaking on condition of anonymity, said they had recommended the streaming service should bow out of the bidding because the deal no longer made economic sense.
+Netflix co-CEO Ted Sarandos hinted that the streaming giant would not substantially raise its offer in a February 20 interview with Fox News' Liz Claman, where he emphasized that Netflix has been "very disciplined buyers."

-The adviser said Netflix was bidding against a billionaire who signaled that he was willing to pay a price viewed as irrational for Warner Bros.
+The adviser said Netflix was bidding against a billionaire who signaled a willingness to pay a price for Warner Bros that Netflix viewed as irrational.

 "There's no point in playing chicken with someone who won't turn the wheel," said the source, referring to billionaire Larry Ellison, co-founder, executive chairman and chief technology officer of Oracle and father of Paramount CEO David Ellison.